vakpande/asn_lookup/README.md

 ## Code layout

-The code consist of modules for different tasks and a unit testing module which verifies each defition to make sure those definitions returns the value as expected.
+The code consist of modules for different tasks and a unit testing module which verifies each definition to make sure those definitions returns the value as expected.
 To make code look clean, there is a definitions module to pass the fix values such as env variable name and URL for config file.

+asn_lookup
+  |
+  asn/
+    |
+    lookup module --> converts IP to binary, gets the network bits, compares both network bits validate module --> validates IPv4 address test/
+    |
+    test_lookup --> unit test module to verify the lookup module functions test_validate --> unit test validate to verify the validate function. definitions --> holds constant definitions lookup_addr.py --> holds the logic to validate the argument, parse the config file and print the result.

 **Usage**